-I will share the perfect ingredient ratio and a few no-fail tips to help you to make perfect crispy vanva or fafda on the first attempt.
-So this festival season does try this!
+I will share the perfect ingredient ratio and a few no-fail tips help you to make perfect crispy vanva or fafda on the first attempt.
+So this festival season do try this!

-- Firstly, making vanva (fafda), I used a combination of gram flour (besan) and urad dal flour.
+- Firstly, to make vanva (fafda), I used a combination of gram flour (besan) and urad dal flour.
 In 1 kg fafda flour the proportion of gram flour is 800 gram and 200-gram urad dal flour. urad dal flour is easily available in Indian grocery stores.

 - Also beat vanva (fafda) dough until it becomes smooth, pliable, and lighter in color.
 This process will help to make crispy and soft vanva (fafda).

-- Lastly, for frying, add vanva (fafda) on a high flame, and then lower the flame to make it crispy.
-Once deep-fried, cool down store them in an airtight container for longer shelf life.
+- Lastly, add vanva (fafda) on high flame for frying, and then lower the flame to make it crispy.
+Once deep fried, cool down store them in an airtight container for a longer shelf life.

 - 120 grm or 1 tightly pack gram flour besan